ARTICLES

 Peter ten Have and His Brown Trays

-Peter ten Have decided more than 25 years ago to put his best quality begonias in a different tray with different sleeves.
+Peter ten Have decided almost 30 years ago to put his best quality begonia in a different tray with different sleeves.
 It was a brown tray, which stood out from the other trays.
-He saw he could not only sell these brown trays begonias of the very best quality for a better price, but he also found out quickly that demand for this specific top range grew.
-Apparently, there was a need to be sure of the best quality.
+He saw he could not only sell these brown trays of begonia of the very best quality for a better price, but he also found out quickly that the demand for this specific top range grew.
+Apparently, there was a market for the best quality.

 A Quality Mark for Plants

-He learned quickly that some of his customers really wanted to have more consistency in receiving only the highest quality of the delivered goods.
-Peter learned his customers needed some kind of quality mark or certification.
-Not just a certificate for good quality as his grower label is, but a mark or certification for the best quality.
+He learned quickly that some of his customers desired to have more consistency in receiving only the highest quality of the delivered goods.
+Peter learned that his customers needed some kind of quality mark or certification.
+Not just any mark for good quality, but a premium certification.
 This was the beginning of the brand Decorum.
 It was 1999.

 The first packaging of Decorum

 20 years ago, it was normal that, as a buyer (florist, garden center, or other retailers), one week you got a certain quality and the next week another quality.
-For many buyers, there was no way of exactly knowing how to order a consistent best quality range of products.
-There are also stories that some customers when receiving the ordered begonias, received a mixture of different qualities in the same delivery.
-From the same grower.
+For many buyers, there was no way of exactly knowing how to order a consistent best-quality range of products.
+There are also stories of some customers who, when receiving the ordered begonia from the same grower, received a mixture of different qualities.

 Decorum Was Born and Grew Quickly

-Peter ten Have recognized that he was not the only grower with this problem.
-And with his great network and many contacts within the grower community, quickly more growers joined this collective which grew around him.
+Peter ten Have recognized that he was not the only grower with this dilemma.
+And with his great network and many contacts within the grower community, more growers quickly joined this collective, which grew around him.
 They then decided to create the brand Decorum.
-Decorum then grew rapidly to around 100 growers offering only the best selection of products from their greenhouses.
+It then ascended rapidly to around 100 growers offering only the best selection of products from their greenhouses.

 New Year's reception at Decorum